or scroll for handy tips and a little nostalgia.

 Any leftovers can also be kept in the fridge and enjoyed for up to 2-3 days.

-- the Sherry version is seriously good, but you can substitute the Sherry for any type of fruit juice if you want to make it alcohol-free or kid friendly
+- substitute the Sherry for any type of fruit juice if you want to make it alcohol-free or kid friendly

-- you could also experiment with different types of cake (butter cake or fruit cake, for exmaple,) and different types of alcohol
+- you could also experiment with different types of cake (butter cake or fruit cake, for example) and different types of alcohol

 - you could use tinned fruit salad instead of the sliced peaches